Joseph Bradney: Life

-Bradney was High Sheriff of Monmouthshire in 1889, Deputy lieutenant of the county, and a county councillor from 1898 to 1924.
+Bradney was High Sheriff of Monmouthshire in 1889, Deputy lieutenant of the county, and a county councillor from 1898 to 1924, serving as Chairman in 1921.
 He was also a governor and on the Council of the National Library of Wales and the National Museum of Wales.
-He was a member of the Royal Commission on the Ancient and Historical Monuments of Wales.
+He was a member of the Royal Commission on the Ancient and Historical Monuments of Wales, and was awarded an honorary doctorate of laws from the University of Wales.
 He was appointed a Companion of the Bath in 1911, and knighted in 1924.

 He wrote extensively on the history of Monmouthshire, his major work being A History of Monmouthshire from the Coming of the Normans into Wales down to the Present Time, published in twelve volumes between 1904 and 1933.
 A final volume, drawing on his notes, was published posthumously.
 The books have been described as a "monumental survey, extensively illustrated and containing dozens of pedigrees, [which remains] a basic reference work essential for the serious study of local history or genealogy in Monmouthshire."
 He shared an interest in vulgar limericks with the antiquarian Egerton Phillimore though Bradney's letters to Phillimore were often written in Latin.

 He was married twice, first to Rosa Jenkins (d.
-1927), and then to Florence Prothero.
+1927), with whom he had three sons and two daughters, and then to Florence Prothero.
 A Latin tablet in the Church of St Michael and All Angels, Llanvihangel-Ystern-Llewern records his achievements.